barneydellar/SpaceTypes/README.md

 };
 ```

-We can then define a TransformManager as follows:
+You can then define a TransformManager as follows:

 ```cpp
 class TransformManager final